sittingherelikeaboss/Defend-Me/README.md

 This is a take-home project for a technical interview for a company.

-This application is written in Python for the backend and React for the frontend.
+This application is written in Python for the Flask backend and React.js for the frontend.

 ## Functionality

 A smartphone application that scans a fictional company's employee devices for known and unknown malware.

+### Security Considerations

+1.

 ### 🔑 Login Screen